vaginessa/Universal-Video-Player/README.md

 ## Limitations and Known Issues
 - Currently, only one caption file per video is supported.
 - Only VTT caption files are supported (not SRT nor TTML).
 VTT cue settings are not supported but inline styles function (see first few lines of example).
-- The controls have a minimum width of 360px.
+- Colour of the progress indicator is currently limited to the defaults provided by the browser.

 ## Copyright and License
 Original work copyright 2014, eBay Software Foundation under [the BSD license](LICENSE.md)